philgentric/philgentric/README.md

 - 👀 I’m interested in Java, I wrote a Image-oriented File Manager called Klik
 - 🌱 I’m currently learning GraalVM
 - 💞️ I’m looking for help to:
-  make sets of good looking icons and buttons for klik make lore languqges available i.e. native speakers to translate button's texts
+  (a) make sets of good looking icons and buttons for klik (b) make more languqges available i.e. native speakers to translate button's texts
 - 📫 How to reach me ... look for my email in the git log

 <!---